ottokruse/generative-ai-toolkit/README.md

     A --> B --> C --> D
 ```

-A case has a name and user inputs.
+A case has a name (optional) and user inputs.
 Each user input will be fed to the agent sequentially in the same conversation:

 ```python
 my_case = Case(